-- The Commission may make a written determination exempting specified reports from the scope of sections 151BUA, 151BUB and 151BUC, either: - (a) unconditionally; or - (b) subject to such conditions (if any) as are specified in the determination.
+- (1) The Commission may, by legislative instrument, make a determination exempting specified reports from the scope of sections 151BUA, 151BUB and 151BUC, either: - (a) unconditionally; or - (b) subject to such conditions (if any) as are specified in the determination.

 The determination has effect accordingly.